This step-by-step guide explains how to set up Single Sign-On in Contentstack with Okta as your SAML 2.0 identity Provider (IdP).

 - Copy Identity Provider Single Sign-On URL.
-Then, in Contentstack SSO settings page, go the IdP Configuration, and paste the URL in the Single Sign-on URL field.
+Then, in the Contentstack SSO settings page, go to the IdP Configuration, and paste the URL in the Single Sign-on URL field.

 - Upload the X.509 certificate that you downloaded from Okta, into the Certificate field in the 2 IdP Configuration section in Contentstack.